-Experience Southern hospitality at its finest in the quaint community of Aiken at one of these Hotels or Bed and Breakfast Inns.
+Experience Southern hospitality at its finest in the quaint community of Aiken at one of these Hotels, Bed and Breakfast Inns, or Vacation Rentals.
 There’s no better place than to wake up than in the heart of Aiken’s downtown.
 Although, the Hotels and Bed and Breakfast Inns offer over-the-top breakfasts and brunches, there are great café and breakfast options downtown.

 There’s many unique locally owned shops and boutiques in downtown Aiken.
 You will find shops such as equine-inspired boutiques with collections for the horse-lover, locally owned pet stores that you can bring your furry love to, stylish and one-of-kind clothes for kids, women and men, and an Aiken-themed shop for souvenirs.
 Warning!
 It’s addictive for the indulgent window shopper!